 OriginatedVaried, but mainly through the first half of the 20th century

 SynopsisPsychology of Self is an umbrella category that reaches across a range of theories focused on matters of self-identity across multiple situations.
 Most of these theories attempt to explain how selves are formulated and maintained.
-Attempting a few-line summary of any of these theories would be profoundly misrepresentative, but a list of broad categories can be offered:
+Attempting a few-line summary of any of these theories would be profoundly misrepresentative, but a list of broad categories and associated discourses can be offered:

 - perspectives informed/oriented by Psychoanalytic Theories, which typically focus on relationships (esp. with parents) and that underscore the role on non-conscious identifications and associations in framing and sustaining one’s sense of self.